 Binge the Fringe away!
 Pick up tickets to three or more of these participating events and you'll save yourself rich with 15% off full-price tickets!See all Fringe Binge events

 Deadly Fringe unearths and nurtures brand-new work by First Nations artists.

-Now in its fifth year, Deadly Fringe continues to add to the creation of an exceptional body of works by First Nations artists that have reached thousands of audiences, toured the country and won multiple Melbourne Fringe and Green Room awards.
+Now in its seventh year, Deadly Fringe continues to add to the creation of an exceptional body of works by First Nations artists that have reached thousands of audiences, toured the country and won multiple Melbourne Fringe and Green Room awards.
 It embeds First Nations storytelling in Melbourne Fringe – and in the broader independent arts industry.

-In 2019 we partnered with the Koorie Heritage Trust to focus on visual art.
-The program featured Current by Piera Van Sparkes, Kalkadoon by Arkie Barton and Edwards Gammin Cafe by Gammin Threads’ Tahnee Edwards and her dad, Uncle (Choco) Talgium Edwards.
-Edwards Gammin Cafe was nominated for the Best in Visual Arts Awards.
+Deadly Fringe expanded in 2019 and partnered with the Koorie Heritage Trust to support three emerging visual artists, presenting Current by Piera Van Sparkes, Kalkadoon by Arkie Barton and Edwards Gammin Cafe by Gammin Threads’ Tahnee Edwards and her dad, Uncle (Choco) Talgium Edwards, all supported by emerging producers Kalyani Mumtaz and Savanna Kruger.